jwnichols3/ebs-examples/terraform-alert-automation/README.md

 You will want to delete the file `.terraform.lock.hcl` before running `terraform apply` to ensure a clean deployment.

+Update the AWS provider and the SNS email variables in `main.tf`.

 Be sure to zip the two python files into separate files before running `terraform apply`.

 Here are samples of how to zip the files using zip: